Learn

 The Federal Unemployment Tax Act was enacted in 1939 as part of the Social Security Act amendments, building on the original unemployment insurance framework established in 1935 during the Great Depression.
 The idea was straightforward: create a federal-state partnership where employers pay taxes to fund unemployment benefits for workers who are laid off.

 The system works through a credit mechanism.
 The federal FUTA tax rate is 6.0% on the first $7,000 of each employee's wages.
 However, employers who pay state unemployment taxes (SUTA) on time receive a credit of up to 5.4%, reducing the effective federal rate to just 0.6%.
-This credit mechanism encourages states to maintain their own unemployment insurance programs; if a state program fails to meet federal standards, the credit can be reduced.
+This credit mechanism encourages states to maintain their own unemployment insurance programs, if a state program fails to meet federal standards, the credit can be reduced.

 The $7,000 wage base has been frozen since 1983, making it perhaps the most outdated threshold in the entire tax code.
-When set, $7,000 represented a meaningful portion of annual wages.
+When set, $7,000 represented a real portion of annual wages.
 Today, it's a fraction of the average worker's earnings.
 By contrast, state unemployment tax wage bases vary widely; from $7,000 in states that match the federal minimum to over $60,000 in Washington state.

 An employer must file Form 940 if they meet either of two tests: